China's Crackdown on Xinjiang

 Xinjiang, also historically renowned as the most well-known route of the Silk Road, has a history of succession for 2,500 years and as a domino effect, several leaders and empires have competed for control over scraps of the region, let alone the entirety of it.
 Falling in the North West of China, it has become the country’s largest natural gas producing region, found to have an abundance of oil and mineral reserves.
 The region is made up of several ethnicities, however, around 50% of its population is made up of the Uyghur – a Turkic ethnic group who happen to be predominantly Muslim.

-“The first thing you notice is the quiet.
+- “The first thing you notice is the quiet.
 Then the white strips of paper stretched diagonally across the front doors of stores that look like they were vacated in a hurry.
-Once you get close enough, you can read the painted serial numbers on the house walls — WB-BUK 1 to 15 on one street — that tell you no one is coming back to these homes, and that many of those who lived there have been detained.” – Emily Feng, reporter at the Financial Times
+Once you get close enough, you can read the painted serial numbers on the house walls — WB-BUK 1 to 15 on one street — that tell you no one is coming back to these homes, and that many of those who lived there have been detained.” – Emily Feng, a reporter at the Financial Times

 Part of China’s mission to ethnically cleanse Xinjiang, against human rights activism, autonomy and more importantly Uyghur independence includes home visits from government officials.
 This is an attempt to test these homes for “extremism” and to see how “loyal” these groups of people are to the government’s authority.
 If those tested do not pass, they are put on a list, noted down as a potential threat to the Chinese state, and at risk of being sent to “re-education centres”, where they are subjected to abuse, torture and whatever it may take to re-shape them into the ideal Chinese citizen.
 China sugar coat the inhumanity they enforce, these are concentration camps and should not be known as anything other than.